Inline settings menu

 /config

-Verbose: default
+Verbose: off

 Engine: claude (global)